Sorry, you need to enable JavaScript to visit this website.

 Read article

-Migraines at Work: Communication is Crucial
+Migraines at Work: Communication Is Crucial

 It’s important to let coworkers and managers know about your condition and educate them about it.